tomascordero/safety-exit/readme.txt

 2. Back end configuration of the button

 == Changelog ==
-1.5.0:
+1.6.0:
+	- Improved: Stopped font awesome from loading on frontend if icon is turned off 1.5.0:
 	- New: Added the ability to hide the button on mobile.
 1.4.5: